xabv/counter-threads/README.md

-Orders a set of numbers delimited by newline (\n).
+Orders a set of numbers delimited by newline.
 Source code offers insight on parallelism with Pthreads.

 To build:

 `git clone https://github.com/xabv/counter-threads.git`
 `cd counter-threads`
 `make`